Timendus/ticalc-usb/README.md

 if ( !tifiles.isValid(file) )
   return console.error('The file you have selected does not seem to be a valid calculator file');

-if ( !calculator.canReceive(file) )
-  return console.error(`The file you have selected does not appear to be a valid file for your ${calculator.name}`);
+// Assuming we received a calculator object from the `connect` event if ( !calculator.canReceive(file) ) return console.error(`The file you have selected does not appear to be a valid file for your ${calculator.name}`);

-// Assuming we received a calculator object from the `connect` event: await calculator.sendFile(file);
+await calculator.sendFile(file);
 ```